-We evaluated ORACLE through an implementation of the RadNet platform [14] featuring 4 Texas Instruments IWR1843BOOST mmWave radars1 connected to 2 Jetson Xavier NX DevKit2, 1 Jetson TX2 DevKit3 and 1 Jetson Nano DevKit4, all communicating via Ethernet.
-The radars operate in the 77-81 GHz band in real-time at a frame rate of $1/T_s = 15$ Hz with a FoV of $\pm 60^\circ$ and $\pm 15^\circ$ over the azimuth and elevation planes, respectively.
-Fig. 4 shows a picture of the implemented experimental setup.
+We evaluated ORACLE through implementation of the RadNet platform [14] featuring four Texas Instruments IWR1843BOOST mmWave radars connected to two Jetson Xavier NX DevKit, one Jetson TX2 DevKit and one Jetson Nano DevKit, all communicating via Ethernet.
+The radars operate in the 77-81 GHz band in real-time at a frame rate of $1/T_s = 15$ Hz with an FoV of $\pm 60^\circ$ and $\pm 15^\circ$ over the azimuth and elevation planes, respectively.

-A. Implementation notes on numerical stability
+A. Implementation Notes on Numerical Stability

-In this section, we provide insight into the numerical stability of ORACLE, which are key to implementing the system in practice.
-Specifically, during our experiments, we observed that ORACLE's operations on covariance matrices (e.g., the information decorrelation or roto-translations) can easily make them (i) non positive definite and (ii) ill-conditioned (with very large condition numbers), causing wrong track associations and fusion results because of the spoiled inverse matrices.
-The solution to point (i) is to enforce positive definiteness by adding a properly designed diagonal matrix.
-Formally, let P be a symmetric square matrix obtained by ORACLE as part of the information fusion process, and $\lambda{\min} \leq 0$ be its minimum, non-positive eigenvalue.
-We obtain the corrected, positive definite matrix P{pos}, as
+In this section, we provide insights into the numerical stability of ORACLE, which is key to implementing the system in practice.
+Specifically, during our experiments, we observed that ORACLE's operations on covariance matrices (e.g., the information decorrelation or roto-translations) can easily make them: 1) nonpositive definite and 2) ill-conditioned (with very large condition numbers), causing wrong track associations and fusion results because of the spoiled inverse matrices.
+The solution to point 1) is to enforce positive definiteness by adding a properly designed diagonal matrix.
+Formally, let P be a symmetric square matrix obtained by ORACLE as part of the information fusion process, and $\lambda{\min} \leq 0$ be its minimum, nonpositive eigenvalue.
+We obtain the corrected, positive definite matrix Ppos, as